slaterbbx/webpack.static/readme.md

-# WebDev SandBox
+# Webpack WebDev Boilerplate
-## Great for an easy HTML / SCSS / JS Sandbox environment.
+## HTML / SCSS / JS Webpack build environment.
 This boilerplate is for a standerd html/css/js build without any frameworks.
 Webpack + UglifyJs to minify and bundle all files.
 The dev environment is run in the webpack dev server, all files are moved ( even images ) to a production folder upon building and are hosted in ram during the HMR webpack dev server.

 - Best practices example project